mendix/docs/content/howto/tutorials/start-with-a-blank-app-4-add-pages-to-the-user-interface.md

 ---
-title: "Start with a Blank App Step 4: Add Pages to the User Interface"
+title: "Step 4: Add Pages to the User Interface"
 parent: "start-with-a-blank-app"
 description: "Presents details on add pages to your app's UI in the Web Modeler."
 tags: ["build", "app", "developer portal", "web modeler"]